katnguyenn/Griffin-Oskar/README.md

 * The page contains HTML, CSS, Materialize (CSS Framework), Javascript, jQuery and Node.
 * The page is responsive.
-* APIs - The page utilizes two 3rd party APIs.
-First, the Bands In Town API to pull all of Griffin's latest dates.
-Second, Mailchimp to generate Griffin's sign-up sheet for his newsletter.
+* APIs - The page utilizes two 3rd party APIs
+    1. First, the Bands In Town API to pull all of Griffin's latest dates.
+    2. Second, Mailchimp to generate Griffin's sign-up sheet for his newsletter.
+* The images are set up in a carousel and when you click "Images" in the menue the carousel will pop up in a modal.
+When you click on the images they will cycle through the carousel.

 ## Installation
 *Steps required to install project and get the development environment established:*